Video shows Irvo Otieno being pinned to the floor in the moments before his death - KESQ

 “I’ve never seen anything like this,” said Baskervill, referring to video showing his death.

-Otieno was held on the ground in handcuffs and leg irons for 12 minutes, Baskervill said.
-She characterized his behavior during that time as “being distressed, rather than assaultive, combative.”
+Baskervill characterized his behavior in the video as “being distressed, rather than assaultive, combative.”

 Seven Henrico County deputies, who turned themselves in to state police last week, are on administrative leave as investigations by their agency and state police continue, Henrico County Sheriff Alisa Gregory said in a statement.

 CNN has sought comment from the deputies.
-Caleb Kershner, the attorney for deputy Randy Joseph Boyer, told CNN last week they had yet to see video but claimed “nothing was outside of the ordinary” in the lead up to his death.
+Kershner, Boyer’s attorney, told CNN last week they had yet to see video but claimed “nothing was outside of the ordinary” in the lead up to his death.

 “They delivered him as fast as they could because obviously this was a man in tremendous need of some sort of medical attention,” Kershner said.
 He added that his client noted they had dealt with Otieno “for a long time and he had a significant amount of violent noncompliance.”